nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 If <b>AllergyIntolerance.verificationStatus</b> is not known, then set to FHIR value "unconfirmed".
 If extra information about certainty is known, this should reported as a note.

-The ValueSet guidance for implementers to default to FHIR value of "unconfirmed" for all Transfer of Care Document types.
+The ValueSet guidance for implementers is to default to FHIR value of "unconfirmed" for all Transfer of Care Document types.

 <table style="width:100%;max-width: 100%;"><tr><td>As SNOMED Expressions (Note that 1491118016 |unlikely| and 5961011 |likely|  above are description identifiers for synonyms of concepts below)</td></tr>
 <tr><td>(385434005 |Improbable diagnosis|</td></tr>